adnanazmee/Malicious-website-detection-using-machine-learning/README.md

-This repository got the following folders:
+This repository got the following :
   a.
 Dataset
   b.
 Code